-Learn about the differences between type 1 and type 2 diabetes and the ways each is diagnosed.
-Knowing the risk factors can help you understand and avoid some diagnoses while being properly diagnosed can help manage it better.
+Learn about the differences between type 1 and type 2 diabetes and how each is diagnosed.
+Knowing the risk factors can help you understand and avoid some diagnoses, while correctly diagnosing can help manage it better.

 Types of Diabetes

-Learn basic info about type 1, type 1.5, and type 2 diabetes as well as their characteristics.
-Figure out which type of diabetes you really have.
+Learn basic info about type 1, type 1.5, and type 2 diabetes and their characteristics.
+Figure out which kind of diabetes you have.

 Diabetes Control

 One main goal in diabetes is keeping blood glucose levels near the normal range.
-Keeping these levels in the non-diabetic range greatly reduces the risk of complications associated with diabetes.
-People who achieve good control over their blood sugars feel better, have more energy and are less prone to severe swings in blood sugar levels.
+Keeping these levels in the non-diabetic range dramatically reduces the risk of complications associated with diabetes.
+People who achieve reasonable control over their blood sugars feel better, have more energy and are less prone to severe swings in blood sugar levels.

 Blood Sugar Testing

 Blood sugar testing is essential for all people with diabetes.
-Typically a person measures their own glucose level with a meter and strips at home.
+Typically a person measures their glucose level with a meter and strips at home.
 The goal is to reach a sugar level closest to the non-diabetic range as safely as possible.
-Testing is essential because the blood sugar level cannot be accurately determined by symptoms alone.
+Testing is essential because symptoms alone cannot accurately determine the blood sugar level.

 Diet & Nurition Plans